 A debt consolidation company may enroll you in a Debt Management Plan (DMP), which will consider your monthly income and expenses to find a comfortable amount that you can afford to pay each month.
-DMPs generally last between three to five years and don’t have a negative effect on your credit score.
+DMPs generally last between three and five years and shouldn’t have a negative effect on your credit score.

 Some companies offer debt consolidation loans or will advise you to seek out a home equity loan or home equity line of credit (HELOC) or other secured loan.
 There are companies that offer unsecured debt consolidation loans, but the interest rates on these loans are generally high.
 Further, some consumers are not eligible for a debt consolidation loan because of their poor credit, high debt balances or other reasons that make them a bad risk to a potential lender.

-For a debt consolidation loan to make sense, the monthly payment, interest, and/or payback terms must be less than what you are currently paying.
+For a debt consolidation loan to make sense, the monthly payment, interest and payback terms should be less than what you are currently paying.
 If the loan is secured, you must be certain that you can follow through on your new loan agreement, or you risk losing your home or other assets.

-Trading unsecured debts for a secured one is a risky option, so be very careful before choosing this alternative.
+Trading unsecured debts for secured debt is a risky option, so be very careful before choosing this option.

 Rules to Remember